Im-Rises/Chip8topia/README.md

 Chip8topia is a Chip8 emulator written in C++ for Windows, Linux and WebAssembly.
 It uses OpenGL/WebGL for the rendering and ImGui for the UI.
-The application is compiled with CMake and uses Vcpkg for the dependencies.
+The application is compiled with CMake and uses Vcpkg for most dependencies.
-For the WebAssembly version, it uses Emscripten and vcpkg for most dependencies.
+For the WebAssembly version, it uses Emscripten to compile with vcpkg for most dependencies as well.

 It can emulate the original Chip8, the SCHIP1.1, SCHIPC and Xo-Chip.
 Currently, no sound is implemented, but it is planned.